Steve Smith (cricketer): Tour of Sri Lanka 2022

 In 2022, Australia toured Sri Lanka for 3 T20Is, 5 ODIs and 2 tests.
-Smith did not play during the first T20I, but played in the second and third, where he scored 5 runs in the second match and 37 runs off of 27 balls and remained not out in the third match.
+Smith did not play during the first T20I, but played in the second and third, where he scored 5 runs in the second match and 37 runs from 27 balls and remained not out in the third match.
 Smith finished the T20I series with a 42.0 batting average, with a high score of 37.
 Smith played during the first two ODI matches, but was unable to play during the last three due to a quad injury.
-He scored 53 runs off 60 balls during the first match and scored 28 runs off of 35 balls during the second match.
+He scored 53 runs off 60 balls during the first match and scored 28 runs from 35 balls during the second match.
 He finished the ODI series with an average of 40.50, a high score of 53 and scored 81 runs in 2 innings.

-Smith played during both of the tests, and scored 6 runs off of 11 balls before being run out by Niroshan Dickwella.
+Smith played during both of the tests, and scored 6 runs from 11 balls before being run out by Niroshan Dickwella.
 This mix up had caused Smith to lose his temper against his batting partner at the time, Usman Khawaja, where he was visibly irritated.
-However, Smith states that there is no lingering fallout between the two of them.
+However, Smith stated that there was no lingering fallout between the two of them.
 Smith did not bat during the second innings, as Australia bowled Sri Lanka out for 212 and 113, and had a target of 5 runs, winning the match by 10 wickets.
-During the second test, Smith scored 145 runs off of 272 balls and remained not out.
+During the second test, Smith scored 145 runs from 272 balls and remained not out.
 This was his first century since January 2021; a time span of 547 days, as well as being his 28th Test century.
 During the second innings however, Smith was dismissed for 0 and Australia collapsed, as Sri Lanka beat Australia by an innings and 39 runs.
 During the second innings, Smith had reviewed the original "out" decision by the umpire, only to confirm the umpire's decision.
 This review was called "comical" and "appalling" by multiple news sources.
 Smith finished the test series with 151 runs from 3 innings, an average of 75.50 and with a high score of 145*.
-He was the second highest run scorer during the series, behind Sri Lankan batsman, Dinesh Chandimal.
+He was the second highest run scorer during the series, behind Sri Lankan Dinesh Chandimal.

+Zimbabwe, New Zealand in Australia 2022

+In August 2022, Smith returned to the ODI team from injury, scoring 48 not out and 47 not out in the first 2 ODIs, Smith was dismissed for 1 run in the 3rd ODI with Zimbabwe winning the match by 3-wickets.
+Australia won the series 2–1.
+In September 2022, against New Zealand, in the 1st ODI, Smith was out for 1 run in consecutive innings.
+Smith returned to form in the 2nd ODI, scoring 61 runs, with 4 of the top 5 failing to reach double-digits in the match.
+In the 3rd ODI, at Cairns, Smith scored his 12th ODI century.
+Australia winning the series 3-nil.